Informed Consent for Treatment

 Benefits of Therapy

-Therapy offers a secure environment to:
+Therapy provides a safe place to:

 • Explore thoughts, feelings, and concerns.